mrkkrp/identicon/README.md

 * you have as many layers as you described in type of your identicon;

-* every function in your implementation has correct signature (i.e. it grabs as many `Word8`s as promised and produces a `Layer` in the end).
+* every function in your implementation has a correct signature (i.e. it grabs as many `Word8`s as promised and produces a `Layer` in the end).

 Mixing of layers and generation is handled by the library like this: